-DATE WRITTEN: Tuesday, 2020-09-01
+DATE POSTED Tuesday, 2022-12-20

-WRITTEN AT: Okeechobee, FL
+WRITTEN AT: O’Brien, FL

 FOOTNOTE: There are two more pages on my blog that will provide you with additional information, one of them being ‘To Know Jesus’.
 If you have been challenged to make a decision today after reading this devotional, please click on the above page, or speak with a local Bible Teaching Pastor, or contact me at NuggetsFromGodsWord@outlook.com.
 Please allow someone to pray with you and give you help and/or encouragement as you begin, or continue your walk with Jesus.
 Words underlined in my blog might indicate a link to a song that came to mind as I wrote the devotional.
 Feel free to click on the link and listen as you continue to read or pray.
 If this devotional was forwarded to you and you would like to see more, please go to Nuggets From God’s Word and read more, or you may freely subscribe for a daily email conveniently containing each day’s devotional.
+You may also visit me on Spotify and listen to Nuggets while you’re out and about.
 I would encourage you to find a church home near by your home, and attend as frequently as you could.
-Get to know God, and allow His people to encourage and strengthen you in your Christian walk, while you be a blessing to them.
+Get to know God, and allow His people to encourage and strengthen you in your Christian walk, while making every effort to be a blessing to them.
 God is at work among His people!
 Please consider growing in your faith, as you worship with fellow believers!